GhumanNavneet/Azure-PostgreSQL-DMS-Lab/Module 2: Migrate PostgreSQL to Azure Database for PostgreSQL online using DMS.md

 <img src="images/new11.jpg"/><br/>

-## 1.5: Provisioning an instance of DMS using the CLI
+## Exercise 5: Provisioning an instance of DMS using the CLI
 1. Open another Command Prompt window, run it also as administrator.

 2. Sign in to **Azure** by running the following command: